 Docker-compose is a powerful tool for creating and managing Docker containers.
-This tool allows you to create, run and manage many containers, interacting with each other.
-In this article, we will look at a few commands that can be useful when working with Docker-compose.
+This tool allows you to create, run, and manage multiple containers that interact with each other.
+In this article, we will look at several commands that can be useful when working with Docker-compose.

 Commands for managing containers: